-Range Rules and Saftey Polices
+Range Rules and Safety Polices

 Each member is responsible for reading, understanding, knowing, and following the club’s range and safety rules.